Survey Response Generation: Generating Closed-Ended Survey Responses In-Silico with Large Language Models: Computational Details

 \section{Computational Details}

 We run all our experiments the 10 open-weight instruction tuned and reasoning models shown in Table~\ref{app_tab:language_models}.
 For language model inference, we use \texttt{vllm} \cite{kwon_efficient_2023} version \texttt{0.10.1.1} and the \texttt{xgrammar} \cite{dong_xgrammar_2025} backend for inference with \texttt{structured outputs}.
+We use the \texttt{QSTN} framework~\citep{kreutner_qstn_2026} to facilitate prompt perturbations and the configuration of structured outputs.
 We ran all our experiments on 2 NVIDIA H100 GPUs (tensor-parallel).
 Our experiments for the ANES 2016 dataset had a total runtime of 88h, for the GLES 2017 dataset of 121h, for the GLES 2025 dataset of 297h, and for the ATP 2021 dataset of 108h.
 We ran our additional experiments on the impact of decoding hyper-parameters (see Figure~\ref{app_fig:temp_topk}) on 2 NVIDIA RTX PRO 6000 Blackwell GPUs with a total runtime of 29h.
 To save computational resources, we only generated open-ended output once for each simulation specification (model, seed, response scale, temperature) and then classified the same output separately for the Open-Ended Classification and for the Open-Ended Distribution Methods.
 Figure~\ref{app_fig:GPU_time} shows the average GPU Time spent to generate a single survey response with a given Survey Response Generation Method and LLM.